William E. Thurman: Military career

 He was assigned to the Aeronautical Systems Division, Wright-Patterson Air Force Base, in August 1971 as assistant director and a charter member of the Prototype Program Office.
 He was named deputy for prototypes in June 1973, deputy for air combat fighter in May 1974, deputy for F-16 in January 1975 and deputy for engineering in May 1976.

 In May 1978 General Thurman was assigned to the Electronic Systems Division at Hanscom Air Force Base, Massachusetts, as deputy for control and communications systems.
 He then was named commandant of the Defense Systems Management College at Fort Belvoir, Virginia, in November 1979.

 After the B-1 program was reinstituted, General Thurman became Aeronautical Systems Division's deputy for the B-1B in November 1981, again at Wright-Patterson Air Force Base.
 In May 1985 he moved to Andrews Air Force Base, Md., as vice commander of Air Force Systems Command.
-He assumed his present command in July 1986.
+He assumed command of the Aeronautical Systems Division, Air Force Systems Command, Wright-Patterson Air Force Base, Ohio in July 1986.

-General Thurman is a command pilot with more than 3,800 flying hours and 56 combat missions.
+General Thurman was a command pilot with more than 3,800 flying hours and 56 combat missions.
 His military decorations and awards include the Air Force Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit with two oak leaf clusters, Distinguished Flying Cross with oak leaf cluster, Bronze Star Medal, Purple Heart, Air Medal with four oak leaf clusters and Air Force Outstanding Unit Award with oak leaf cluster.
 He received the Air Force Association's Meritorious Award for Program Management in 1976 and Distinguished Award for Management in 1985.

 He was promoted to Lieutenant General June 1, 1985, with same date of rank.
 He retired August 1, 1988.